thenineteen/Semiology-Visualisation-Tool/README.md

 SVT has low and high-resolution visualisations, uses Bayesian inference to mitigate publication bias from **Topological Studies (TS)** and can combine semiologies and data-subset queries using inverse variance weighted means by modelling brain parcellations as binomial random variables for each semiology.
 For more information on topological studies see our wiki page.

 # Citing
-If you use eithet the underlying database (Semio2Brain) or the software (SVT), please cite both of the original papers that describe the database, localisation results, and software:
+If you use either the underlying database (Semio2Brain) or the software (SVT), please cite both of the original papers that describe the database, localisation results, and software:

 1. [**Ali Alim-Marvasti et al. Probabilistic landscape of seizure semiology localizing values, Brain Communications, Volume 4, Issue 3, 2022**](https://doi.org/10.1093/braincomms/fcac130)
 2. [**Pérez-García F, Alim-Marvasti A, Romagnoli G, Clarkson MJ, Sparks R, Duncan JS, Ourselin S. Software tool for visualization of a probabilistic map of the epileptogenic zone from seizure semiologies.
 Front Neuroinform.
 2022**](https://doi.org/10.3389/fninf.2022.990859)